ome/omero-documentation/gettingstarted/virtualappliance/virtualappliance.rst

    case you must have an SSH client installed on your host machine that you will then use to connect to the OMERO.server.

-**NB.** The following example assume that the OMERO VM is up & running on the same machine that you are working on.
+.. note:: The following example assume that the OMERO VM is up & running on the same machine that you are working on.

 OMERO.web
 ~~~~~~~~~